Cat: Know the Basics of Feline Nutrition

 elements are added to their diets to make it complete and balanced to

 sustain life in an obligate carnivore.

-deviation from nature.
-Not all that long ago (1980s) cats were
+that long ago (1980s) cats were going blind

-going blind and dying from heart problems due to Man's arrogance.
+and dying from heart problems due to this arrogance.

 It was discovered in the late 1980s that cats are exquisitely sensitive

 to taurine deficiency and our cats were paying dearly for Man straying

 so far from nature in order to increase the profit margin of the pet

 that can lead to a diet being deficient in taurine but one of them is

 using a diet that relies heavily on plants (grains, etc.) as its source of protein.